earvinpiamonte/twitter-stripped/README.md

 ## Found an issue?

 If you found an issue or you have some recommendation, send me an email at [earvin.piamonte@gmail.com](mailto:earvin.piamonte@gmail.com).

+If you are a developer and have a GitHub account, you may submit an issue at [https://github.com/earvinpiamonte/twitter-stripped-chrome/issues/new](https://github.com/earvinpiamonte/twitter-stripped-chrome/issues/new).